 - Create a new category or article (or edit an existing one by clicking on the wrench icon to the right of any content) inside Knowledge Base > Articles.

-- Select which Reader Groups should be able to view this content under Restrict to Groups in the right-hand column.
+- In the edit view for the category or article, select the Reader Groups should be able to view this content under Restrict to Groups in the right-hand column:

 - Click Save.